SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *This is delicious.*

-I hear a stifled giggle as I poke myself in the cheek with the pancake for the third time.
+I hear a stifled giggle as I poke myself in the cheek with the pancake for the third time in a row.

+Sighing, I put the pancake down and on the plate, and start eating like an earth pony.

+I finish my first pancake, then stop to compliment Pinkie.
+"These are really good, thank you."

+"Aww, thank you.
+They are made with love."

+I smile at her.
+"I can tell."